Permit guide

 References

-Useful sources to verify before launch
+Useful sources to verify current requirements

 Ready to turn the guide into a local request?